jnv/lists/README.md

 * [ListOfMinimalistFrameworks](https://github.com/neiesc/ListOfMinimalistFrameworks) – A list of minimalist frameworks (simple and lightweight).
 * [papers-we-love](https://github.com/papers-we-love/papers-we-love) – Papers from the computer science community to read and discuss.
 (Contains actual papers)
 * [programmers-proverbs](https://github.com/AntJanus/programmers-proverbs) – Proverbs from the programmer
+* [Projects](https://github.com/karan/Projects) – A list of practical projects that anyone can solve in any programming language.
 * [python-github-projects](https://github.com/checkcheckzz/python-github-projects) – Collect and classify python projects on Github.
   * http://itgeekworkhard.com/python-github-projects/
 * [ruby-dev-bookmarks](https://github.com/saberma/ruby-dev-bookmarks) – A list of ruby development resources I've collected.